Aliases for PSMB2 Gene

 GeneCards Summary for PSMB2 Gene

-PSMB2 (Proteasome Subunit Beta 2) is a Protein Coding gene.
-Among its related pathways are RET signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include threonine-type endopeptidase activity.
+PSMB2 (Proteasome 20S Subunit Beta 2) is a Protein Coding gene.
+Diseases associated with PSMB2 include Cystic Fibrosis.
+Among its related pathways are RET signaling and Presenilin-Mediated Signaling.
+Gene Ontology (GO) annotations related to this gene include threonine-type endopeptidase activity.
+An important paralog of this gene is PSMA6.